 - Reduced cost

-The neck lift procedure uses an incision under the chin and sometimes in the nape of the neck through which the skin is brought up.
+The neck lift procedure uses an incision under the chin and sometimes in the nape of the neck through which excess skin is removed and the underlying muscle tone is tightened.
 A neck lift requires twilight or general anesthesia.

 Your Facelift Consultation

-Denver, CO patients and those in the surrounding area can schedule a consultation with board-certified plastic surgeon Dr. Cote to learn more about the facelift procedure and whether they are a good candidate for this surgery.
-Dr. Cote will examine the aging signs that most concern you and review your surgery options for improving your overall facial appearance and achieve a more youthful look.
+Denver patients and those in the surrounding area can schedule a consultation with board-certified plastic surgeon Dr. Cote to learn more about facial procedures and whether they are a good candidate for this surgery.
+Dr. Cote will examine the aging signs that most concern you and review all your options for improving your overall facial appearance and achieving a more youthful look.
 As a board-certified plastic surgeon who specializes in facial cosmetic surgery, Dr. Cote utilizes the latest techniques in facelift surgery to offer the best possible results.

 Frequently Asked Questions

 How can I tighten loose skin on my face?